NelsonBilber/design.patterns.Gof/Behavioural Patterns/Interpreter/README.md

 #Interpreter
-Define a grammar for intructions that form a part of a language or notation, allowing thr grammar to be easily extended.
+Define a grammar for instructions that form a part of a language or notation, allowing the grammar to be easily extended.